wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

 ```

 - `appContext` - application context
-- `baseURL`-  address, where your operations server can be reached
+- `baseURL`-  address, where your operations server can be reached (ending with `/enrollment-server` in the default setup)
 - `httpClient` - [`OkHttpClient`](https://square.github.io/okhttp/) instance used for API requests

 __Optional parameters:__